-Like with all parts of brain injury recovery, it takes time to learn how your emotions are affected and what you can do to manage them.
+Like with all parts of concussion recovery, it takes time to learn how your emotions are affected and what you can do to manage them.

 Topics in this section include: